mantidproject/mantid/docs/source/concepts/McStas.rst

 :ref:`NeXus <NexusFile>` format.
 Mantid also requires the instrument information it reads to be saved as an :ref:`Instrument Definition File <InstrumentDefinitionFile>`.
 Instructions on how to do this can be found on the `McStas and Mantid wiki page <https://github.com/McStasMcXtrace/McCode/wiki/McStas-and-Mantid>`_ in the McStas repository.

-Once the NeXus data has been generated it can be loaded into Mantid using :ref:`algm-LoadMcstas` (:ref:`algm-LoadMcstasNexus` still exists for use with older versions of McStas).
+Once the NeXus data has been generated it can be loaded into Mantid using :ref:`algm-LoadMcstas`.

 .. categories:: Concepts